ericjchoi/google-books/README.md

 ## Under construction
 - `delete` button click deletes the book from mongoDB
-- handle erroneous search word entry
+- handle erroneous search word entry and duplicated save attempt, etc.
 - deploy to Heroku

 ## Technologies used